sairam-jampani/sairam-jampani/README.md

 ---

 ### 🎯 Career Objective
-A passionate and adaptable engineer driven by continuous learning and professional growth.
-I am highly interested in exploring new technologies, refining my technical skills, and taking on complex challenges to build impactful, real-world solutions.
+An adaptable engineer driven by continuous learning and professional growth.
+I am highly interested in exploring new technologies, refining my technical skills, and passionate to build impactful, real-world solutions.